metis-edu/agent-with-mcp/README.md

-# Simple AI Agent with MCP and UV
+# Simple AI Agent with MCP, Alith and UV

 This project demonstrates how to create a simple AI agent using Alith, MCP (Model Context Protocol), and UV to fetch and provide block numbers from the Metis Blockchain (L2).